TheAnishSudhan/JTP_TechnicalProject/README.md

 The project has been primarily organised into the backend and frontend directories.
 Flask has been utilised for implementing the backend while VueJS/Node has been chosen for the frontend.
 Axios has been used for the HTTP requests and separate docker containers have been built for each directory linked through docker compose.

-RUn "docker compose up" on the working directory to run the containers and view the project live on the local machine.
+Run "docker compose up" on the working directory to run the containers and view the project live on the local machine.
 Ports 5001 and 5173 are set by default.

+NOTE: The dataset can be downloaded from the kaggle link and placed in ./backend/data/ as Review_db.csv to run the code.
+Due to size constraints (>5400mb) the same was not uploaded.